groonga/groonga/doc/source/reference/commands/table_remove.rst

 .. table_remove AdminUser
 .. table_remove User

-Here is another example for a table which is used as value type.
+Here is another example for a table which is used as a value type.

 The following commands create a table ``User`` going to be removed and another table ``GeneralUser`` with a column depending on the first